YehorYehorychev/YehorYehorychev/README.md

 I'm a Sr. SDET who lives at the intersection of **mobile, web, and backend**.
 My day-to-day is about designing resilient test frameworks, catching bugs before users do, and turning manual checklists into reliable pipelines.
 I care about clean test code just as much as clean production code - because flaky tests are a feature nobody asked for.

-Outside of core Software Engineer work, I spend a lot of time exploring **on-device LLMs and local AI tooling** - running quantized models on laptops and mobile hardware, benchmarking inference performance, and thinking about how generative AI can accelerate test authoring.
+Outside of core SDET work, I spend a lot of time exploring **on-device LLMs and local AI tooling** - running quantized models on laptops and mobile hardware, benchmarking inference performance, and thinking about how generative AI can accelerate test authoring.

 - 🔭 Currently working on **iOS & Android test infrastructure**
 - 🤖 Experimenting with **local LLMs**: Gemini, Gemma 3 1B, Qwen 2.5 Instruct (4-bit quantized), Apple MLX, and Ollama